 Parliament and the Research Excellence Framework

-Parliament and the Knowledge Exchange Framework and the Concordat for the advancement of Knowledge Exchange in Higher Education in England
+The Knowledge Exchange Unit is familiar with both the Knowledge Exchange Framework and Concordat for the Advancement of Knowledge Exchange in Higher Education in England.